wnstn/winstonhearn-current/content/wrote/2024/what-if-god-doesnt-control-capitalism.md

 description: A thinking-in-public post theorizing one way that a core assumption of Christianity might have shaped the core beliefs of capitalism.
 ---

 The world I grew up in was suffused with god.
-Specifically, the Judeo-Christian god that evangelicals describe and worship across the US and in other pockets of the world.
+Specifically, the Christian god that evangelicals describe and worship across the US and in other pockets of the world.
 It was the air I breathed for my first 25 years.

 _[Note: This post is not about my religious trauma, I promise.
 I am thinking about capitalism and better futures all the time these days, and that has led me to spend a lot of time trying to understand the current system so that I can potentially identify narratives or ideas that might help make it feel less stable.
 I want something better than what we've built, and I don't know how we begin to shape that without understanding what we're starting from.]_